Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^11]: Since <abbr title="Windows High Contrast Mode">WHCM</abbr> sets colors independent of explicitly-defined ARIA roles, it's a good way to test adherence to [the First Rule of ARIA](#first-rule-of-aria).

-[^12]: <span itemscope itemtype="https://schema.org/Book">{{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}}</span> only renders invisible text without JavaScript.
+[^12]: <span itemprop="mentions" itemscope itemtype="https://schema.org/Book">{{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}}</span> only renders invisible text without JavaScript.
 You can use a textual browser, screen reader, copy-paste the page contents elsewhere, use a reader-mode implemen&shy;tation, or "view source" to read it without enabling scripts.
 All of these options will ironically override the carefully-crafted typography of this website about typography.

     I find <cite>Practical Typography</cite> quite useful for printed works, and incorporated a more moderate version of its advice on soft-hyphens into this page.
 With a few such exceptions, I generally find it to be poor advice for Web content.

 [^13]: libavif links against libaom, librav1e, and/or libsvtav1 to perform AVIF encoding and decoding. libaom is best for this use-case, particularly since libaom can link against libjxl to use its Butteraugli distortion metric.
 This lets libaom optimize the perceptual quality of lossy encodes much more accu&shy;rately.

+[^14]: ATs typically let users navigate by headings, landmarks, paragraphs, and links.
+Most users prefer skipping article content with heading-based navigation.
+Keyboard users can bind different keys to different modes of navigation, but mobile users can only access one navigation mode at a time.

+    Mobile users wishing to temporarily switch modes have to stop, change their navigation mode, perform a navigation gesture, and switch back.
+Mobile users trying to skim an article don't always find this worth the effort and sometimes stick to heading-based navigation even when a different mode would be optimal.

+[^15]: If you'd like to learn more, <span itemprop="mentions" itemscope itemtype="https://schema.org/BlogPosting">{{< cited-work name="A guide to designing accessible, WCAG-compliant focus indicators" url="https://www.sarasoueidan.com/blog/focus-indicators/" extraName="headline" >}} by {{< indieweb-person url="https://www.sarasoueidan.com/" first-name="Sara" last-name="Soueidan" url="https://www.sarasoueidan.com/" itemprop="author">}}</span> has far more details on making accessible focus indicators.

-[^14]: Screen readers aren't alone here.
+[^16]: Screen readers aren't alone here.
 Several programs strip inline formatting: certain feed readers, search result snippets, and textual browsers invoked with the `-dump` flag are some examples I use every day.

-[^15]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnera&shy;bilities.
+[^17]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnera&shy;bilities.
 In Firefox, navigate to <samp>about:config</samp> and toggle some flags under <code>javascript<wbr>.options</code>.

     <figure itemscope itemtype="https://schema.org/SoftwareSourceCode">
     <figcaption>